gitter-badger/covenance/README.md

 ## Introduction

-### Concepts

 **Blueprint**

-A `Blueprint` is a notion of a *validated object property*.
+A `Blueprint` is a *specification for a valid object property*.

 It's defined by two read-only attributes: `attribute` and `validator`.
 These are the property name, and the property validator, respectively.

-**Executing Blueprints**
+**blueprinting**

-If a `blueprints` property exists and is valid on a `Function` and/or its prototype, that function can be *blueprinted*.
+If a `Function` and/or its prototype has a property `blueprints` that is an `Array` of `Blueprints`, that function can be *blueprinted*.

 Blueprinting the function gives it a method called `ok_blueprints` that validates the `Blueprints` that exist on the function and/or its prototype.

 **ABCMeta**

-Sometimes, it's useful for a collection of classes to share `Blueprints` - this gives us the notion of an *Abstract Base Class*, or *ABC*.
+It's often useful for a collection of classes to share `Blueprints` - this gives us the notion of an *Abstract Base Class*, or *ABC*.

-This framework provides a way of creating such classes - which are modeled as subclasses of the immutable type `ABCMeta`.
+The framework provides a way of creating such classes - which are modeled as subclasses of the immutable type `ABCMeta`.

 ## Install